-In the fourth quarter of 2012 and in early 2013 Goldgroup underwent a management and company-wide reorganization in order to better position itself in a new and rapidly changing economic and financial climate.
+In the first quarter of 2013 Goldgroup underwent a management and company-wide reorganization in order to better position itself in a new and rapidly changing economic and financial climate.
 The main short-term objective is developing sustainable cash flow while reducing corporate overheads while its flagship property, Caballo Blanco, awaits permits to operate.

-The main areas of focus for 2013 include:
+The Main Areas of Focus for 2013 Include:

-- Cerro Prieto completion of the acquisition of Cerro Prieto located in Northern Sonora.
-The Company will "fast-track" this project to production by re-deploying of the Company's Cerro Colorado mining fleet, plant, operating and maintenance team. - Cerro Colorado continue to exhaust the Cerro Colorado mine until approximately mid-2013 whereby a planned wind-down is commenced and the transition of the fleet, equipment and operating team to Cerro Prieto. - Caballo Blanco continue to work with new authorities of the Federal government that are now in place and improve studies relating to the permit application.
+- Cerro Prieto complete the acquisition of the Cerro Prieto Project located in Northern Sonora, Mexico.
+The Company has not made a production decision and is not in a position to determine when mining may occur at the Cerro Prieto Project and gives no assurances in that regard. - Cerro Colorado continue to exhaust the Cerro Colorado mine until approximately mid-2013 whereby a planned wind-down is commenced. - Caballo Blanco continue to work with new authorities of the Federal government that are now in place and improve studies relating to the permit application. - San José de Gracia continue to defend itself against the without merit claims brought forth by DynaResource, Inc. and DynaResource de Mexico, S.A. de C.V. (collectively "DynaResource") and seek a resolution to the conflict to move forward with the project.